hargoniX/Leanwuzla/smtcomp/2025/main.typ

 crucial twist that the solver is implemented and verified as part of the Lean 4 theorem prover and programming language @lean4.
 Furthermore, in order to ensure end-to-end correctness of the result, `bv_decide` also checks the LRAT @lrat certificate produced by the SAT backend.
-Overall `bv_decide` contains three key verified components.
+Overall `bv_decide` contains three key verified components:

-First the rewriting engine which is heavily inspired by Bitwuzla's rewrite rules with the key difference that all of the ported rewrite rules are verified for arbitrary bit-widths within Lean.
+(1) The rewriting engine, which is heavily inspired by Bitwuzla's rewrite rules.
+We also formally verify all rewrites used by `bv_decide` for arbitrary bit-widths within Lean.

-Secondly the bit-blasting engine which is based on a formally verified AIG framework that uses Lean's built-in support for imperative data structures such as arrays and hash maps to achieve imperative performance characteristics.
+(2) The bit-blasting engine, which is based on a formally verified AIG framework that uses Lean's built-in support for imperative data structures such as arrays and hash maps to achieve imperative performance characteristics.

-Lastly the verified LRAT checker which is used to import proofs of UNSAT from the SAT solving backend into the Lean logic.
+(3) The verified LRAT checker, which is used to import proofs of UNSAT from the SAT solving backend (the `cadical` solver) into the Lean logic.
 As an additional optimization step the LRAT checker trims the LRAT file to drop unused proof steps with the same strategy as `lrat-trim` @lrat-trim.

-Because `bv_decide` was originally developed as an integrated tactic for Lean itself it does not natively speak the SMT-LIB format.
-For this we developed a wrapper called `leanwuzla` @leanwuzla that is able to translate problems from the `QF_BV` SMT-LIB logic into a Lean problem that `bv_decide` can work on, this wrapper is not formally verified.
-There are thus three sources of error that could, in theory, still cause `bv_decide` to output a wrong result.
+The `bv_decide` tactic is originally developed as an integrated tactic for Lean, and thus does not natively speak the SMT-LIB format.
+To remedy this, we developed a wrapper called `leanwuzla` @leanwuzla that is able to translate problems from the `QF_BV` SMT-LIB logic into a Lean problem that `bv_decide` can decide.
+Note that this wrapper is not formally verified.

+Thus, despite being an end-to-end formally verified solver, there are three sources of error that could, in theory, still cause `bv_decide` to output a wrong result from an input SMT-LIB expression:

-First `leanwuzla` could mis-parse an SMT-LIB file and thus let `bv_decide` work on an entirely different problem than requested.
+Firstly, `leanwuzla` could mis-parse an SMT-LIB file.
+This would cause `bv_decide` to solve a different problem than the one intended by the SMT-LIB input.
 We thus tested the `leanwuzla` component on all of SMT-LIB 2024 in order to gain confidence that the parser is indeed correct.

-Secondly the Lean compiler could have compiled the `bv_decide` source code to a binary that does not semantically correspond to the source.
-We use the same approach as for the `leanwuzla` parsing issues to deal with this source of error.
+Secondly, the Lean compiler could have compiled the `bv_decide` source code to a binary that does not semantically correspond to the source.
+Once again, since `leanwuzla` has been tested on SMT-LIB 2024, we have reasonable confidence that there are no Lean compiler bugs that affect `bv_decide`.

-Lastly the Lean kernel could have wrongfully accepted a proof of the correctness of `bv_decide`.
-This is very unlikely as the kernel is implemented in a very minimal fashion and thus quite unlikely to have bugs.
-In particular unlikely to have bugs that let it accept a random proof that makes sense to a human as opposed to a specifically crafted one to exploit a particular vulnerability in the implementation.
+Lastly, the Lean kernel have a soundness bug.
+This would allow us to falsely establish the correctness of the bitblasting of `bv_decide`.
+This is highly unlikely, as the Lean kernel is implemented with the De Bruijn criterion in mind @barendregt2005challenge, ensuring that the Lean kernel has a small trusted code base, which has undergone careful review and heavy testing.
+It is particularly unlike to have bugs that allow it to accept incorrect, but nevertheless non-adverserial proofs.
+Most soundness issues in the past have been exploted by proofs that are specifically crafted one to exploit a particular vulnerability in the implementation.
+Since we perform fairly standard reasoning, we do not believe this to be a serious issue/

 = Configurations
 `bv_decide` participates in the single query track of the `QF_BV` logic.
 It uses CaDiCaL version